traupach/future_hail_global/README.md

 ## Demo guide

-The demo in `demo/future_hail_demo.ipynb` shows calculation of convective indices and proxy results for a single day for a single CMIP dataset.
+The demo in `demo/future_hail_demo.ipynb` shows calculation of convective indices and proxy results for a single time step for a single CMIP6 model.

 ## License